MENNONITES TO HOST 2028 OLYMPICS IN EDMONTON ALBERTA?!

 The Menno Tribune took to the streets of Edmonton to gauge the reaction to the announcement of hosting the 2028 Olympics.
 Henry Schroeder claims, “I think it’s great, us Mennonites will finally be able to add knipsbrat as an Olympic sport”.
 Tina Wiebe says, I think it’s good news for Edmonton.
 I just hope they don’t serve liquor at the events”.
 And Judy Martens voiced her concerns by saying, “I’m worried that we won't have enough faspa for everyone”.
 Others are excited about the prospect of setting up a rollkuchen concession stand.
 Whatever the views, it appears the city of Edmonton will have one more reason to boast in 2028!

-Check out our Mennonite Winter Games T shirt from 1874.
+Check out our Mennonite Winter Games t-shirt!

 Mennonite Winter Games T knipsbrat tournament